Training, validation, and test data sets: Test data set

 A test data set is a data set that is independent of the training data set, but that follows the same probability distribution as the training data set.
 If a model fit to the training data set also fits the test data set well, minimal overfitting has taken place (see figure below).
 A better fitting of the training data set as opposed to the test data set usually points to over-fitting.

 A test set is therefore a set of examples used only to assess the performance (i.e. generalization) of a fully specified classifier.
 To do this, the final model is used to predict classifications of examples in the test set.
 Those predictions are compared to the examples' true classifications to assess the model's accuracy.

-In a scenario where both validation and test datasets are used, the test data set is typically used to assess the final model that is selected during the validation process.
-In the case where the original data set is partitioned into two subsets (training and test datasets), the test data set might assess the model only once (e.g., in the holdout method).
+In a scenario where both validation and test data sets are used, the test data set is typically used to assess the final model that is selected during the validation process.
+In the case where the original data set is partitioned into two subsets (training and test data sets), the test data set might assess the model only once (e.g., in the holdout method).
 Note that some sources advise against such a method.
 However, when using a method such as cross-validation, two partitions can be sufficient and effective since results are averaged after repeated rounds of model training and testing to help reduce bias and variability.